September Edition of Alabama Grocer Digital Magazine

 Alabama WIC is now entering the implementation phase.
 The City of Montgomery has been selected as the pilot site.
 Following a three (3) month pilot we will begin statewide roll out.
-The pilot is estimated to begin February/March of 2018 with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Areas.
+The pilot is estimated to begin 4th Quarter of 2018 with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Areas.

 As soon as the State selects an e-WIC Service Provider we will begin working closely with our authorized WIC vendors to ensure all vendors are ready for implementation.